LOADING ...

 The bond is long and to untie

-It's better to be sure of it*
+It's much to be sure of it*

 It didn't take long 'til he my heart

-Indeed is not the story I'd prefer to be telling**
+this is not the story I'd prefer to be telling**

-Now forever be living the good life
+Now we'll be living the good life

 **"A leoga" means "alas".
-"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, pertaining to "sciln".
-So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.
+"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
+So the way I it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.